-5. Risk Based Capital:(1) The insurer shall have adequate disposable and unencumbered capital resources and keep the regulatory capital level that reflects its own risk profile considering the nature, scale and complexity of the risks, on a going concern basis.
+Risk Based Capital: (1) The insurer shall have adequate and unencumbered capital resources and maintain a regulatory capital level that reflects its own risk profile considering the nature, scale and complexity of the risks, on a going concern basis.

 (2) A total balance sheet approach shall be applied in the assessment of relevant material risks on the insurer's overall financial position as appropriately and adequately recognized in an open and transparent process.